jhudsl/Documentation_and_Usability/07-reference_guides.Rmd

 ### Is comprehensive

-All items are covered in the reference guide -- every single thing.
+All items are covered in the reference guide -- every. single. thing.
 This includes all:

 - Terms